The Radiance of the King: Summary

 A European man named Clarence finds himself on a journey in West Africa in search of a king after a shipwreck.
 When he arrives, he gets involved with an old beggar, and two boys, Nagoa and Noaga.
 The old beggar has intentions of guiding Clarence south, to where the king is likely to be.
 During this trip, Clarence gets lost and gets weary of the beggar's guide.
 Eventually, they arrive in a town called Aziana.
 The beggar secretly sells Clarence as a slave to the naba, in exchange for a donkey.
 There, Clarence is visited nightly by a woman who vanishes before dawn.
 He impregnates women sent by the naba's harem, and is being used to produce "café-au-lait" children (a term that could refer to mixed-race children).
 Clarence soon hears about the king's arrival in Aziana.
 He gains permission to watch the king's arrival.
 In the end, Clarence finally meets the king.
 The ending of the book has been considered as somewhat ambiguous and can be interpreted various ways.
 The many interpretations can be attributed to the vast amount of symbolism used throughout the story.
 Laye is thought to have purposely conceived such a multifarious ending leading to Clarence's success in meeting the king.

 Publication

 The novel was originally published in 1954 in French as Le Regard du roi by Plon.
-It was later translated into English by James Kirkup as The Radiance of the King and published in 1965 in Great Britain by William Collins's Fontana Books, and in the United States by the Macmillan Company in 1971.
+It was later translated into English by James Kirkup as The Radiance of the King and published in 1956 by Collins.
+It was republished in 1965 in Great Britain by William Collins's Fontana Books, and in the United States by the Macmillan Company in 1971.
 It was also republished in 2001 by the New York Review of Books.